pbfrandsen/PWS-472-Labs/Lab 1- Estimating FST from empirical data.md

 3. Estimate FST values between Pop2 and Pop3
 4. Estimate FST values for all three populations

-Questions to consider for your lab interpretation:
+Your lab write-up should include the following:

+1. A table that contains the FIS, FST, and FIT values for all the comparisons
+2. A combined paragraph as your results and discussions

+Here are some questions for you to consider when you are writing your paragraph.

 1. Is there any difference between and among these populations, given the FST values that you have estimated?
 2. What might this suggest about the different habitat types?
-3. Does each locus tell the same story about the differences between these populations?
-4. Why might that be?
+3. Why might that be?

 PS: If you want to exit from the Python, use `quit()` or `exit()`.
+If you want to exit the `(biopython)`, use `conda deactivate` .